duct-framework/module.sql/README.md

 ## Installation

-To install, add the following to your project `:dependencies`:
+Add the following dependency to your deps.edn file:

+    duct/module.sql {:mvn/version "0.6.1"}

+Or to your Leiningen project file:

     [duct/module.sql "0.6.1"]